Aston Martin losses grow as sales tumble at James Bond's carmaker | International

 Aston Martin losses grow as sales tumble at James Bond's carmaker

-Carmaker Aston Martin, which has changed its boss and brought in a billionaire investor this year after a weak performance, posted on Wednesday a deeper first-half loss of 227 million pounds ($293 million) amid a slump in sales.
-Its main factory, which closed during the lockdown, is not due to reopen until the end of August as the firm focussed on resuming production at a new site in Wales, where its first sport-utility vehicle, the DBX, rolled off the line this month.
+Carmaker Aston Martin, which has changed its boss and brought in a billionaire investor this year, posted a deeper first-half loss of 227 million pounds ($293 million) on Wednesday amid a slump in sales.
+Its main factory, which closed during the lockdown, is not due to reopen until the end of August as the firm focussed on resuming production at a new site in Wales, where its first sport utility vehicle, the DBX, rolled off the line this month.

-Popular for being James Bond's carmaker of choice, the firm has had a difficult time since floating in 2018 as it failed to meet expectations and burnt through cash, prompting it to give a stake to a consortium led by billionaire Lawrence Stroll.
-Since then it has announced job cuts, reduced inventories, and picked a new chief executive and new finance boss among a series of changes, while it is also responding to the pandemic which contributed to a 41% drop in sales.
+Renowned as James Bond's carmaker of choice, the firm has had a difficult time since floating in 2018 as it failed to meet expectations and burnt through cash, prompting it to give a stake to a consortium led by billionaire Lawrence Stroll.
+Since then it has announced job cuts, reduced inventories and picked a new chief executive among a series of changes, while it is also responding to the pandemic which contributed to a 41% drop in sales.

 "It has been a challenging period with our dealers and factories closed due to COVID-19, in addition to aligning our sales with inventory with the associated impact on financial performance as we reposition for future success," Stroll said.
 The firm's half-year pre-tax loss of 227 million pounds compares to a loss of 80 million pounds in the same period last year.
 Revenue fell by nearly two thirds to 146 million pounds.